 Since it was introduced in the latter half of the twentieth century, there’s been a sense – until recently - that Artificial Intelligence (AI) has not quite lived up to its own hype.
 That’s changed in the last few years as advances in processing power, modelling techniques and a proliferation of data have transformed the field.
 AI is everywhere.

 But until now it has been nothing more than a buzzword for the risk industry as regulatory transparency has prevented its use in credit scoring.
-Martin Benson explores the issue and outlines a genuine shift in approach that is set to revolutionise the credit risk industry.
+Nick Sime explores the issue and outlines a genuine shift in approach that is set to revolutionise the credit risk industry.

 AI was the big news of 2017.
 From self-driving cars and personal assistants on our smart phones, to tumour detection and machine translation, AI is being used to automate previously manual tasks and generate deeper insight from data.
 But, decades ago the credit industry was a pioneer of exactly that approach - using stats and data to automate decisions.